Call Mapping: 7 Steps to Structure Your Sales Calls Effectively

 Instead of pushing this prospect right there and then, you might email them a personalized invitation to a meeting or demo.

 If You Don't Know Where You're Going, a Map Won't Help

 As Alfred Korzybski once said: "The map is not the territory."
 And this is true for call mapping as well.
 The point of a sales call map is not to fit every sales conversation you have into a predetermined form.

 It's not about scripting out your conversations and following that script to a t.
 Sales scripts have their place in your overall sales documentation, but they serve a different purpose.
 The point of a call map is to give you a clear sense of direction at any time during the conversation so that you always have clarity on where you want to lead the sales conversation next.

 The greatest salespeople create clarity for both themselves and the prospect by focusing on what's essential.
 That's why call mapping matters.

 Making sales calls can be a very effective way for drumming up business.
 A sales rep of any experience can use the above seven steps to increase the chances of success.
 Looking to turn more prospects into actual customers?
-Check out our B2B cold calling course now.
+Check out our book on cold calling for startup founders.